AnkilP/ankilp.github.io/site/content/posts/google-hashcode.md

 toc: false
 ---

+Update: We participated this year (2022) as well (Top 3% globally - Team name: 6 am vibes).
+I've started to realize that these problems are very similar... they're some combination of assignment + scheduling problems.
+And the solutions generally follow the simulated annealing approach.
+I hope to compete next year and I'll certainly aim higher to test whether breaking into upper echelons requires a completely different mode of thinking.

 ## Introduction

 I competed in the online qualification round for Google Hashcode this week (2021) (Team: Not Last Place).
 We didn't do as terribly as we did last year - we placed 29th in Canada and in the top 30% globally.
 I wanted to share our solution in this doc and later go over areas of improvement.
 I welcome any and all comments and questions - send me an email <ankil335@gmail.com>.